carlosazsilva/PolynomialApp/README.md

 ### O projeto é composto por 3 partes distintas:

-1. Desenvolvimento da classe Polinómio
+1. Development of the Polynomial class
-1. Projeto de Testes
+1. Tests project
-1. CLI (Command Line Interface Desenvovimento) desenvolvimento de comandos numa aplicação de consola para interagir com múltiplos polinómios, permitindo efetuar operações entre eles e não só.
+1. CLI (Command Line Interface) development

 ## Challenge Description
 It's intended the creation of a program in C# (PolynomialApp) that allows the development of a calculator of polynomials using lists.